The Ashes: England players and staff remain in talks with family restrictions still a concern

 - Australia being 'flexible and practical' over Ashes, says minister

-Is it understood that following the most recent talks, quarantine restrictions for the families of England's players and staff remain a concern.
+Concerns have been raised about the current quarantine restrictions for the families of England's players and staff.

+However, it is understood that Tuesday's meeting with Cricket Australia was positive, and talks are set to continue ahead of an ECB board meeting on Friday.

 Earlier on Tuesday, Australia's health minister Greg Hunt said his government had been "flexible and practical" to ensure the Ashes can go ahead but the fate of the series lies in England's hands.